Skip to main content

 Format for the acknowledgment

-Histology services were provided by the Northwestern University Research Histology and Phenotyping Laboratory, which is supported by NCI P30-CA060553 awarded to the Robert H. Lurie Comprehensive Cancer Center.
+Histology services were provided by the Mouse Histology & Phenotyping Laboratory of Northwestern University, which is supported by NCI P30-CA060553 awarded to the Robert H. Lurie Comprehensive Cancer Center.

 Why acknowledge us

-Proper acknowledgment provides a visible measure of the impact of the RHPL.
-It is important for us to obtain financial and other support so that we may continue to provide our essential services in the best ways possible.
+Acknowledgements provide us with visible measure of the impact of MHPL and help us obtain financial supports through grants so that we may continue to provide our key services in the best ways possible.

 When to acknowledge

-• Anytime the RHPL provides services that support your research
+• Anytime the MHPL provides services that support your research

-• If a staff member has made a significant intellectual contribution beyond routine sample analysis, please consider an authorship; this is essential for the professional development of our staff
+• If an MHPL staff has made significant intellectual contribution beyond routine sample analysis, please consider an authorship.
+Authorship is essential for the professional development of our staff and also help in securing funding for MHPL.

 Where to acknowledge